F-16 models in 1/32 scale

 Block 40/42 "Night Falcon".

-Israel received F-16D Block 40s as a specialised precision strike and suppression of enemy air defence (SEAD) aircraft, with a weapon systems officer in the rear seat.
-A long, box-shaped dorsal spine accommodated extra avionics, believed to be an Elisra electronic warfare system.
-Additionally some of its two-seat Block 30s have also received the modification, while all of the F-161s were built with it as standard.
+Israel received F-16D Block 40 aircraft as a specialized precision strike and suppression of enemy air defense (SEAD) aircraft, with a weapon systems officer in the rear seat.
+A long, box-shaped dorsal spine accommodated extra avionics, believed to be an ELISRA electronic warfare system.
+Additionally some of its two-seat Block 30 aircraft have also received the modification, while all of the F-16I were built with it as standard.

 A similar external modification was incorporated on some Singaporean F-16D Block 52s, and the Chilean and Polish two-seaters.